Non-Surgical Spinal Treatment

 Narrowing of the spinal canal that compresses nerves — causing pain, heaviness, or weakness with prolonged standing or walking.

-Before You Agree to Surgery
+Before You Decide on Surgery

-"If you have an MRI showing a disc injury and you've been told surgery is next — contact us before you commit.
-We'll give you an honest clinical assessment of whether decompression is appropriate for your case."
+If you have an MRI showing a disc injury and you've been told surgery is the next step, it's worth getting a second clinical opinion first.
+We'll give you an honest assessment of whether decompression is appropriate for your case — and tell you if it isn't.

 Your Recovery Program